James Thew - Fotolia

-- Configure the online portal so that as soon as employees log in for the first time, the system requires that they change their PIN or password, and that the new one has strong security.
+- Configure the online portal so that as soon as employees log in for the time, the system requires that they change their PIN or password, and that the one has strong security.

 To make it all work smoothly, "you should have security personnel on site who can help employees with lost PINs and other login problems," Baker said.

 One potentially overlooked PII security risk to guard against is employees taking a careless attitude with devices.
-Mehboob Alam, a consultant who was formerly a technical architect at the Icahn School of Medicine at Mount Sinai Hospital in New York City, has been involved in both enterprise and healthcare environments.
+Mehboob Alam, a consultant who was formerly a technical architect at the Icahn School of Medicine at Mount Sinai Hospital in York City, has been involved in both enterprise and healthcare environments.
 He said that an all-too-common problem arises when people in HR need to conduct work and are tempted to download HR information onto a laptop or USB device.
 "Then [that sensitive PII] either gets lost or perhaps [the employees] are using it at home and get hit with ransomware."